codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   For example, add tags to projects, and then enforce access control for pipelines through project tags, instead of relying on pipeline-level tags.
 So you can add tags to projects with pipelines that all teams can view and run (Read), but only the platform team can Create/Edit/Delete.
   See [ABAC for entities with tags and rules](#abac-for-entities-with-tags-and-rules).

 * **YAML source and Git-repository access**
   YAML source and Git-repository access is a specialized form of access control that controls the Git repositories from which users can load pipeline definitions.
 See [Git-repository access for pipeline definitions](#git-repository-access-for-pipeline-definitions).

-Let's review the different access mechanisms in more detail, including privileges available for each entity and examples of rule definitions.
+Let's review the different access mechanisms in more detail, including privileges available for each entity, and examples of rule definitions.

 ## Role-based access for users and administrators